Don’t know whether to take the SAT or ACT?

 Sadly, there are no obvious answers.
 The best way to figure out the ACT vs. SAT conundrum is to take a practice test for both.
 If there is one you feel more comfortable with, then that’s the test you should take.

 That being said, a quick comparison between the SAT and ACT, below, might help you understand the major differences between the two.
-There is also a quick nine question ACT vs. SAT quiz that will – through over-generalization and not very much data – tell you which standardized test is probably better suited to your strengths.

 |What do these tests feel like?||A logic and reasoning test||A more objective, clear-cut test|